Last update at 01 · 10 · by milo‧‧‧ One of 809

-A replicant is a fictional bioengineered or biorobotic android in the 1982 film Blade Runner and its upcoming sequel Blade Runner 2049.
+A replicant is a fictional bioengineered or biorobotic android in the 1982 film Blade Runner by Ridley Scott.

 The Nexus series of replicants are virtually identical to an adult human, but have superior strength, agility, and variable intelligence depending on the model.
 Because of their similarity to humans, a replicant can only be detected by means of the fictional Voight-Kampff test, in which emotional responses are provoked; replicants' responses differ from humans' responses.
 Nexus 6 replicants also have a safety mechanism, namely a four-year lifespan, to prevent them from developing empathic cognition and therefore immunity to a Voight-Kampff machine.
 A derogatory term for a replicant is skin-job.